joshsouza/puppet-stagecoach/README.markdown

 * ::stagecoach - Main entrypoint to the class
 * ::stagecoach::params - Default parameter logic contained here
-* ::stagecoach::install - Handles checkout of the repository and user creation
+* ::stagecoach::install - Handles checkout of the repository and user/group creation
 * ::stagecoach::configure - Handles defining the settings file and 'apps' folder

 ## Limitations